 While attending Chadron, Nathaniel remained committed to his home in Kansas, interning with the Department of Law for the City of Wichita before continuing his studies at the University of Washburn School of Law.
 Nathaniel has had a strong start to law school.
 He earned several Top Paper awards and was selected as a finalist for the J. Richard Foth Award (awarded to the top brief in Legal Analysis Research and Writing II).
 In addition to Nathaniel’s academic success, he participates in the Phi Alpha Delta Legal Fraternity, the Oil, Gas, and Energy Law Society, and was a small study group leader for incoming 1Ls during Fall 2014.
 After serving as a junior staff writer during the 2014-2015 school year, Nathaniel was selected as Editor-in-Chief of the Washburn Law Journal.
 Nathaniel and the Volume 55 editorial board will publish three issues before sitting for the bar in Summer 2016.

-Nathaniel summer clerked at Fleeson, Gooing, Coulson & Kitch LLC. in 2014 and 2015 and has accepted post graduate employment with the firm.
+Nathaniel summer clerked at Fleeson, Gooing, Coulson & Kitch LLC. in 2014 and 2015.
+In January, 2021, Nate was made partner with Fleeson Gooing.

 “Having grown up in a state known for its commitment to hard work, Kansas has instilled within me the values and skills necessary to attain my goals.
 Combining the amiable nature of Kansans with its collegial legal practice makes Kansas not only a great place to begin a career, but an exceptional state to call home.”